 By Hayley Boriss, Agricultural Issues Center, University of California.

-Updated July 2012 by Malinda Geisler, AgMRC, Iowa State University.
+Updated December 2013 by Diane Huntrods, AgMRC, Iowa State University.

 According to the California olive industry, olives originated in the Mediterranean countries of southern Europe.
 Olives were brought to Mexico, and subsequently to California, in the 1700s.
 However, commercial production did not begin until the 1800s.
 The industry developed at that time to satisfy the rising demand for olive oil, and production began to flourish.
 Originally, California olive production was intended for oil.
 By the early 1900s, however, advances in canning technology promoted higher returns for canned olives, and producers changed to producing olives for canning.

 Today, California remains the only U.S. state to commercially produce olives.
-Nearly 66 percent of production is destined for canning as California-style black olives; another 11 percent is pressed into olive oil.
-Much of the olive oil consumed in the United States is still imported, but olive oil production has increased from 5,000 tons in 1999 to 71,200 tons in 2011.
+About 50 percent of production is destined for canning as California-style black olives; another 46 percent is pressed into olive oil.
+Much of the olive oil consumed in the United States is still imported, but olive oil production has increased from 5,000 tons in 1999 to 74,000 tons in 2012.
 The USDA classifies the olive as a fruit, not as a vegetable or an oilseed.